-- 6. Have the costs recovered by the utility through its EECRF for program year 2014 complied with PURA § 39.905 and 16 TAC § 25.181? - 7.
-Were the costs recovered by the utility through its EECRF for program year 2014 reasonable and necessary to reduce demand growth or energy consumption? - A. Were the actual costs of administration and costs of research and development for program year 2014 in compliance with the administrative spending caps in 16 TAC § 25.181(i) or higher spending caps otherwise established by the Commission?
-If otherwise established by the Commission, in which docket were the higher spending caps established? - B. Did any costs for program year 2014 result from payments to an affiliate?
-If so, do those costs meet the requirements for affiliate expenses in PURA § 36.058? - C. Does the EECRF application seek recovery of rate-case expenses for the utility's immediately previous EECRF proceeding?
-If so, what amount, if any, should the Commission award pursuant to PURA §§ 36.062 and 36.061(b)? - i.
-Did the utility file sufficient information that details and itemizes all rate-case expenses as required by 16 TAC § 25.245(b)(1)-(6)?

-&lt;sup>6 16 TAC § 25.181(q)(10).

-- What amount of rate-case expenses actually and reasonably incurred by the utility, if any, does a preponderance of the evidence support using the factors of 16 TAC § 25.245(c)(1)-(6)? - iii.
+- 6. Have the costs recovered by the utility through its EECRF for program year 2015 complied with PURA § 39.905 and 16 TAC § 25.181? - 7.
+Were the costs recovered by the utility through its EECRF for program year 2015 reasonable and necessary to reduce demand growth or energy consumption? - a.
+Were the actual costs of administration and costs of research and development for program year 2015 in compliance with the administrative spending caps in 16 TAC § 25.181(i) or higher spending caps otherwise established by the Commission?
+If otherwise established by the Commission, in which docket were the higher spending caps established? - b.
+Did any costs for program year 2015 result from payments to an affiliate?
+If so, do those costs meet the requirements for affiliate expenses in PURA § 36.058? - c.
+Does the EECRF application include, as administrative costs or otherwise, EECRF proceeding expenses for the utility's immediately previous EECRF proceeding? - i.
+If so, is 16 TAC § 25.245 applicable to EECRF proceeding expenses? - ii.
+If EECRF proceeding expenses are governed by 16 TAC § 25.245, does the application include the evidence required by 16 TAC § 25.245(b)(1)-(6)? - iii.
+Using the factors in 16 TAC § 25.245(c)(1)-(6), what amount of rate-case expenses actually and reasonably incurred by the utility, if any, does a preponderance of the evidence support? - iv.
 Does the presiding officer find any of the utility's rate-case expenses should be disallowed under 16 TAC § 25.245(d)?
+If so, how was the disallowance calculated? - v.
+What amount, if any, of the utility's proceeding expenses should the Commission award pursuant to PURA §§ 36.062 and 36.061(b)?

-If so, how was the disallowance calculated? - D. Does the EECRF application include any municipality's request for rate-case expenses for the immediately previous EECRF proceeding?
-If so, what amount, if any, should the Commission award pursuant to PURA §§ 36.062 and 33.023(b)? - i.
-Did the municipality file sufficient information that details and itemizes all ratecase expenses as required by 16 TAC § 25.245(b)(1)-(6)? - What amount of rate-case expenses actually and reasonably incurred by the municipality, if any, does a preponderance of the evidence support using the factors of 16 TAC § 25.245(c)(1)-(6)? - iii.
+- d.
+Does the EECRF application include, as administrative costs or otherwise, any municipality's EECRF proceeding expenses for the immediately previous EECRF proceeding? - i.
+If so, is 16 TAC § 25.245 applicable to a municipality's EECRF proceeding expenses? - ii.
+If a municipality's EECRF proceeding expenses are governed by 16 TAC § 25.245, did the municipality file or does the application include the evidence required by 16 TAC § 25.245(b)(1)-(6)? - iii.
+Using the factors of 16 TAC § 25.245(c)(1)-(6), what amount of rate-case expenses actually and reasonably incurred by the municipality, if any, does a preponderance of the evidence support? - iv.
 Does the presiding officer find any of the municipality's rate-case expenses should be disallowed under 16 TAC § 25.245(d)?
-If so, how was the disallowance calculated? - 8.
-For each EECRF rate class, what is the appropriate amount, if any, of under- or overrecovered EECRF costs consistent with 16 TAC § 25.181 for program year 2014? - A. Did the utility recover any of its energy-efficiency costs through base rates for program year 2014?
-If so, what is the actual amount of energy-efficiency revenues collected through base rates consistent with 16 TAC § 25.181(f)(2)? - B. What was the actual revenue collected through the utility's EECRF for program year 2014? - C. What were the actual costs that comply with 16 TAC § 25.181(f)(12) of the utility's energy-efficiency programs for program year 2014?
+If so, how was the disallowance calculated? - v.
+What amount, if any, of the municipality's proceeding expenses should the Commission award pursuant to PURA § 33.023(b) that are not excluded by PURA § 36.062? - 8.
+For each EECRF rate class, what is the appropriate amount, if any, of under- or over-recovered EECRF costs consistent with 16 TAC § 25.181 for program year 2015? - a.
+Did the utility recover any of its energy-efficiency costs through base rates for program year 2015?
+If so, what is the actual amount of energy-efficiency revenues collected through base rates consistent with 16 TAC § 25.181(f)(2)? - b.
+What was the actual revenue collected through the utility's EECRF for program year 2015? - c.
+What were the actual costs that comply with 16 TAC § 25.181(f)(12) of the utility's energy-efficiency programs for program year 2015?